How to Embed Google Forms in Email (4 Steps)

 Example Question Types:

-Once you're happy with your form, click the "Send" button in the top right corner.
+Once your form is ready, click the "Send" button in the top right corner.

 red arrow pointing to send button